play-co/chartboost/README.md

 ## Usage

-To show interstitials using Chartboost in your game, first import the chartboost
+To start using Chartboost in your game, first import the chartboost object:
-object:

 ~~~
 import chartboost;
 ~~~

+#### Methods
+The chartboost plugin provides methods that you can call to cause actions like preloading or displaying an ad (or video, or 'more apps' popup).
+These generally follow the same pattern of showThing, cacheThing, and showThingIfAvailable.

+#### Events
+The chartboost plugin emits several events that your application can listen for to react to various states of the plugin.
+You do not need to do anything with these events unless you want to do some custom action (analytics, wait for cached ads, etc) when one of these events occurs.
+Some events overlap, like clicked/closed and dismissed - only listen for what you are interested in.

+### Interstitial Ads

 You can show interstitials by calling: